Nevada investigating legal pimp, candidate for sex assault

 Hof, who is seeking a seat from a southern district near the city of Pahrump, has fashioned himself as a Donald Trump-style candidate.

-He wrote a book called “The Art of the Pimp,” akin to Trump’s 1987 book “The Art of the Deal,” and has called himself “The Trump of Pahrump.”
+He wrote a book called “The Art of the Pimp,” akin to Trump’s 1987 book “The Art of the Deal,” and has called himself “The Trump of Pahrump.'”

 The Las Vegas Review-Journal has reported that three former prostitutes accused Hof of sexual assault in 2005, 2009 and 2011 at his Bunny Ranch brothel near Carson City and Love Ranch brothel outside Las Vegas.